 That makes absolute sense as a way to grow your online sales, right?

-Selling with Amazon as a bigger business
+Selling with Amazon - bigger businesses

-Part of the challenge is that Amazon see their huge US scale as a great starting point in the negotiation.
+Part of the challenge is that Amazon see their huge US scale as a great start point in the negotiation.
 But if you’re not planning to sell your goods in the US, you have to point out the US business isn’t relevant.

 All the costs you pay selling with Amazon

-When you add in all the operational costs (freight charges, damages and returns) and advertising and innovation costs (display advertising, promotions, A+ content, events, paid search) you suddenly find that Amazon’s customer obsession is partly funded by you, as the supplier.
+When you add in all the operational costs (freight charges, damages and returns) and advertising and innovation costs (display advertising, promotions, A+ content, events, paid search) you suddenly find Amazon’s customer obsession is partly funded by you, as the supplier.